Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 ```
 The above code initialize all entries of the renameMap.
 When the setEntry is invoked through the UnifiedRenameMap,
-it invokes setEntry function of the SimpleRenameMap of the corresponding type.
+it invokes setEntry function of the SimpleRenameMap
+for all register types of the O3 CPU.

 ```cpp
 302     /**